 Electronics Disposal Solutions

 There are many different solutions for getting rid of your old electronics, but there are more favorable options than just throwing them out.
-Disposing of old electronics in the trash is not only an incredible waste, it also can be very harmful to the environment.
+Disposing of old electronics in the trash is not only an incredible waste, but it also can be very harmful to the environment.
 Instead, recycle, donate, sell or store your electronics.

 1. Recycle Electronics